misapema-jyfl/popTauPy/README.md

 ## Minor changes

-### parameters.py
-* Simplified specification of data file locations.
-* Added default locations for some parameters.
-* Added key "elemental_data_dir" to dictionary 'p'
-* Added key "method" to dictionary 'p'
-* Added key "species" to dictionary 'p'
-* Removed keys "MC_unc_lo" and "MC_unc_hi" from dictionary 'p'
-* Added general_parameters dictionary for specifying the working directory and the path to the directory containing the elemental data, i.e. parameters for the voronov formula and interpolation functions.

 ### opt_neTe.py
 * Commented out import of numdifftools as unnecessary.
-* Added 'if __name__ == "__main__":' condition
-in the context of multiprocessing to fix compatibility issue with Windows operating systems.
 * voronov_rate is now called as a function of the average energy of the MB distribution, instead of the temperature.